house in a wren tower.

 Reply

-1. owls house london.
+1. owls house london.'s avatarowls house london.
 Post author

 I have family who live in Abergavenny, so it’s an area I know well! always love visiting 🙂 I agree – house in a wren tower is quite mad and crazy impractical, but fabulous!